mhmd-azeez/website/input/about.md

    </p>

    <p>
- I have been writing about programming for a few years now, although most of my older articles were in Kurdish.
+ I have been writing about programming for a few years now, although most of my older articles are in Kurdish.
 You can find them <a href="http://devstree.io/author/muhammad">here</a>.
-I also try to contribute to Wikipedia as much as I can.
+I also try to contribute to Wikipedia from time to time.
    </p>
   </div>